britishlibrary/TremendousIIIF/README.md

 (or, why another image server)

 - Complies with IIIF Image API 2.1, level 2
-- Complies with IIIF Image API 3.0 (beta), level 2
+- Complies with IIIF Image API 3.0, level 2
 - Supports additional features from IIIF Image API above level 2, such as `square` region, `sizeAboveFull`, `arbitrary` rotation, `mirroring`
 - Supports JPEG2000 source (and output), using the commercial Kakadu library
 - Supports TIFF source as a last resort (not recomended)
-- Access source images directly over HTTP (with built in retries), or via file system
+- Access source images directly over HTTP(s) (with built in retries), or via file system
 - Uses the Skia library for image manipulation (as used in Chrome, and is very fast)
 - Configuration lets you control things like `sizeAboveFull`, `maxArea`, `maxWidth` or `maxHeight`
 - supports JPG, PNG, WEBP, PDF output natively, experimental TIFF and JP2 output (everything above JPG & PNG configurable)